J.B. Stothers NMR Facility

 • Any of the above experiments can also be performed above or below room-temperature.

-The rates for NMR service for non-Western clients can be found in the table below.
-Unless otherwise specified, the prices are per sample, are in Canadian dollars, and are effective until April 30, 2014.
+The rates for NMR service can be found in the table below.
+The prices are in Canadian dollars and are effective until July 31, 2026.
 If desired, one can also download the Liquids NMR Service Rates in a PDF file.

 Rates for Liquids NMR Service